OpenEvalProject/evals/manuscripts/elife-39800/v2/manuscript.md

 ## Abstract

-10.7554/eLife.39800.001 A subset of atypical memory B cells accumulates in malaria and several infections, autoimmune disorders and aging in both humans and mice.
+A subset of atypical memory B cells accumulates in malaria and several infections, autoimmune disorders and aging in both humans and mice.
 It has been suggested these cells are exhausted long-lived memory B cells, and their accumulation may contribute to poor acquisition of long-lasting immunity to certain chronic infections, such as malaria and HIV.
-Here, we generated an immunoglobulin heavy chain knock-in mouse with a BCR that recognizes MSP1 of the rodent malaria parasite, Plasmodium chabaudi .
-In combination with a mosquito-initiated P. chabaudi infection, we show that Plasmodium -specific atypical memory B cells are short-lived and disappear upon natural resolution of chronic infection.
+Here, we generated an immunoglobulin heavy chain knock-in mouse with a BCR that recognizes MSP1 of the rodent malaria parasite, Plasmodium chabaudi.
+In combination with a mosquito-initiated P. chabaudi infection, we show that Plasmodium-specific atypical memory B cells are short-lived and disappear upon natural resolution of chronic infection.
 These cells show features of activation, proliferation, DNA replication, and plasmablasts.
-Our data demonstrate that Plasmodium -specific atypical memory B cells are not a subset of long-lived memory B cells, but rather short-lived activated cells, and part of a physiologic ongoing B-cell response.
+Our data demonstrate that Plasmodium-specific atypical memory B cells are not a subset of long-lived memory B cells, but rather short-lived activated cells, and part of a physiologic ongoing B-cell response.

 ## Introduction